apereo/cas/cas-server-documentation/installation/Webflow-Customization.md

   message in this case presented to UI (suppose that the exception type thrown is `com.mycompany.MyAuthenticationException`).
 To achieve this customization, one would need to do the following:

-   1. Define the fully qualified name of the exception class in `cas.properties` (comma-separated class names in case of multiple mappings):
+   1. Define the fully qualified name of the exception class in `application.properties` (comma-separated class names in case of multiple mappings):

    ```properties